chaos/diod/protocol.md

 v9fs has several modes of access which determine how it uses attach.
 In the default access=user, an initial attach is sent for the user provided in the uname=name mount option, and for each user that accesses the file system thereafter.
 For access=<uid>, only the initial attach is sent for <uid> and all other users are denied access by the client.

-See the Plan 9 manual page for attach(5) and the 9P2000.u experimetental-draft RFC entry for auth/attach.
+See the Plan 9 manual page for attach(5) and the 9P2000.u experimental-draft RFC entry for auth/attach.

 ### 9P2000.L Operations